telent/liminix/doc/admin.rst

 ==============================

-If you are prepared to open the device and have a TTL serial adaptor of some kind to connect it to, you can probably flash it using U-Boot.
-This is quite hardware-specific, and sometimes involves soldering: please refer to the Developer Manual.
+If you are prepared to open the device and have a TTL serial adaptor of some kind to connect it to, you can probably use U-Boot and a TFTP server to download and flash the image.
+This is quite hardware-specific, and sometimes involves soldering: please refer to the :ref:`development manual <tftp server>`.

 Flashing from OpenWrt (not currently advised!)